-The Vapor-logic4 controller contains a real-time clock that is used for several features including the drain and flush sequence and alarm logging.
+The Vapor-logic controller contains a real-time clock that is used for several features including the drain and flush sequence and alarm logging.
 If you need to reset the date or time, go to the Setup menu.
-The date and time will need to be reset whenever the Vapor-logic4 controller has been powered off for more than 72 hours, such as when starting up at the beginning of the humidification season.

 Note: Verify the date and time settings after every firmware upgrade.